anonymous124/flow_synthesizer/docs/index.md

 # Universal audio synthesizer control with normalizing flows

+**This website is still under construction.
+We keep adding new results, so please come back later if you want more.**

 This website presents additional material and experiments around the paper *Universal audio synthesizer control with normalizing flows*.

 The ubiquity of sound synthesizers has reshaped music production and even entirely defined new music genres.
 However, the increasing complexity and number of parameters in modern synthesizers make them harder to master.
 We thus need methods to easily create and explore with synthesizers.